cdowellmdb/python-dependency-management/poetry/README.md

 ```bash
 exit
 ```
-or

-Notes for Data Science Projects
+## Notes
+- Automatic virtual environment creation, robust dependency resolution, version pinning, clear dependency declaration in a `pyproject.toml` file, a `poetry.lock` file to ensure reproducible builds, and the ability to manage complex dependency relationships.

-Poetry’s enhanced reproducibility is particularly useful in data science projects where library versions can significantly impact model behavior.
+- Poetry’s enhanced reproducibility is particularly useful in data science projects where library versions can significantly impact model behavior.
-The poetry.lock file ensures environments are consistent across development, testing, and production.